geobabbler/geoip-cli/README.md

 ## usage

-There are currently two options for running the app:
+iploc --datafile /path/to/my.mmdb --ip <IPv4 or IPv6 address>

-### configure
+There are currently arguments running the app:

-This option allows you to initially configure the app with the mmdb file you downloaded from MaxMind.
-The configuration will resolve relative paths to absolute.
+### --datafile

-**Usage:** iploc --configure /path/to/mmdb/file
+This option specifies the location the mmdb file you downloaded from MaxMind.
+The application will resolve relative paths to absolute.

-**Example:** iploc --configure ../geolite.mmdb
+### --ip

-### lookup
+This option specifies IP address to look up.

-This option looks up the IP address you provide.
-Simply provide the IP address, there is not command line argument.
+### Example:

-**Example:** iploc 8.8.8.8
+iploc --datafile ../geolite2/geolite_city.mmdb --ip 8.8.8.8